ONSdigital/sml-catalogue/readme.md

 pipenv sync
 ```

+If the above command fails (with strange package install errors), run the following (at your own risk) in cmd.
+$ sudo rm -rf /Library/Developer/CommandLineTools
+$ xcode-select --install
+$ /usr/bin/xcodebuild -version

+This will reinstall comand line tools and has been [documented to fix said issue](https://github.com/pyenv/pyenv/issues/1738).

 With [Jsonnet](https://jsonnet.org/learning/getting_started.html) content in the `content/` directory, you should now be able to run the Flask demo server:

 ```shell